icopy-site/awesome/docs/awesome/awesome-dotnet-core.md

 ### Queue and Messaging
 * [emitter](https://emitter.io/) - Free open source real-time messaging service that connects all devices.
 This publish-subscribe messaging API is built for speed and security.
+* [EasyNetQ](https://github.com/EasyNetQ/EasyNetQ) - An easy to use .NET API for RabbitMQ.
 * [EventStore](https://github.com/EventStore/EventStore) - The open-source, functional database with Complex Event Processing in JavaScript.
 * [Foundatio](https://github.com/exceptionless/Foundatio#queues) - A common interface with in memory, redis and azure implementations.
 * [MediatR](https://github.com/jbogard/MediatR) - Simple, unambitious mediator implementation in .NET.